 Although no Malaria Prophylaxis provides 100% cover, one should consider that 90% protection is better than no protection at all.
-Therefore the use of Malaria Prophylaxis is highly recommended as a second line of defence against malaria.
+Therefore, the use of Malaria Prophylaxis is highly recommended as a second line of defence against malaria.

-Myth: Prophylaxis makes the disease undetectable.|
+|Myth:||Prophylaxis makes the disease undetectable.|

-Truth: Although malaria prophylaxis is suppose to “kill” malaria parasites as they leave the liver, most modern laboratories can still detect the disease in the blood of a victim.
+|Truth:||Although malaria prophylaxis is supposed to eliminate malaria parasites, most modern laboratories can still detect the disease in the blood of a victim.
 In most cases a negative result with continued illness will warrant a second and third blood smear examination.
 In fact, the World Health Organisation (WHO) recommends 7 tests to completely eliminate the possibility of Malaria.
-If you have malaria it will be found, even while taking prophylaxis.|
+If you suffer a malaria infection, it will be found, even while taking prophylaxis.|

-Truth: Most travellers don’t suffer any side effects from prophylaxis.
-The best choice of tablet should be made in consultation with a travel medical specialist or knowledgeable general practitioner.
+|Truth:||Most travellers don’t suffer any side effects from prophylaxis.
+However, because we are each biologically unique, some travellers may experience side effects.
+Different anti-malarial tablets will have different side effects for those that experience them.
+The best choice of tablet should be made in consultation with a travel health specialist such as the Travel Doctor.|